This week we take a look at government plans for economic recovery after the easing of the lockdown, where skills feature high on the agenda.

-“The output from this initiative will feed directly into the government’s work on economic recovery and will help deliver the commitments we made to the British people only last December, which now take on an even greater sense of urgency and importance.”
+“The output from this initiative will feed directly into the government’s work on economic recovery.
+It will help deliver the commitments we made to the British people only last December.
+These now take on an even greater sense of urgency and importance.”

-Pundits believe that these roundtables will feed into a July 6th speech by the PM, where he will announce major policy changes.
+Pundits believe that these roundtables will feed into a July 6th speech by the PM.
+It’s expected he will announce major policy changes.

-The skills gap has long been an issue in the UK, affecting economic growth and productivity, and it is something we have written about consistently across these pages.
-Organisations such as the Education and Training Foundation have also highlighted the digital skills gap, where the absence of digital skills is holding back businesses, education, and the regions.
+The skills gap has long been an issue in the UK, affecting economic growth and productivity.
+It is something we have written about consistently across these pages.
+Organisations such as the Education and Training Foundation have also highlighted the digital skills gap.
+The absence of digital skills is holding back businesses, education, and the regions.

 If major action is being planned in July by the government, this is to be wholeheartedly welcomed.
 We do not have a government known for its big thinking, particularly when it comes to state spending.
 Nor has it shown itself to be predisposed to working with business leaders and academic experts.

-However, the government’s experience with the coronavirus may have taught it that it has no choice but to spend and – since it has worked closely with scientists and medical experts throughout the pandemic – reach out to experts.
+However, the government’s experience with the coronavirus may have taught it that it has no choice but to spend.
+And, since it has worked closely with scientists and medical experts throughout the pandemic, it now knows the value of reaching out to experts.

 A statement of intent?
 We will know more in July.